Close-up of an Afghan Hound dog, with long, shaggy hair and a tongue sticking out, in black and white.

 A Labor of Love

-Brooklyn-born, San Francisco-seasoned, now creating artistic, minimalist portraits of dogs as a Sacramento pet photographer.
+Brooklyn-born, San Francisco-seasoned, now creating artistic, minimalist portraits of dogs as a Sacramento dog photographer.

 My journey to becoming a canine portrait artist began unexpectedly in the late '90s when I opened a promotional mailer featuring a photo of a pug by Amanda Jones, renowned dog photographer who would become both my inspiration and mentor.
 That image stayed with me through a career transition, eventually leading me to pursue photography and become Amanda's assistant, where I learned the art of studio photography.

 As a lifelong dog lover and devoted pug mom (Buddy is my fifth), I bring genuine connection to every portrait.
 My second pug, Bogie, was my greatest muse while learning photography.
-If my approach to dog portraiture resonates with you, I'd love to have your dog in front of my lens.
+If my approach to fine art dog portraiture resonates with you, I'd love to have your dog in front of my lens.
+I welcome dogs and their humans from the Greater Sacramento Area and San Francisco Bay Area, and throughout Northern California.

 Select Press